…when an application does not work as expected is to give weird and unhelpful error messages. This is what happens with cdrwtool, part of udftools.

 Currently I am working on an alternative way to prepare a CDRW medium for packet writing.
 In short, I create a UDF image in my HDD using dd, loseup, mkudffs and then burn it on the CDRW disc.
 It does not currently work, probably because the way it was burned on the disc is wrong, but I feel that I am close to a solution here…

-The worst thing… by George Notaras, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The worst thing… by George Notaras is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Copyright © 2005 - Some Rights Reserved